learn-co-curriculum/phase-4-intro-to-deploying/README.md

 ## Deploying Options

-When it comes to deciding on which platform to use to host our deployed applications, there are a number of options, each of which comes with some tradeoffs.
+When it comes to deciding which platform to use to host our deployed applications, there are a number of options, each of which comes with some tradeoffs.
 For Rails in particular, a few popular choices are: